Communities

 [personal profile] ysabetwordsmith

 I fed the birds.
-I've seen a flock of sparrows.
+I've seen a few sparrows and house finches.

 I put out water for the birds.